snakemake/snakemake/docs/snakefiles/modularization.rst

 Alternatively, e.g., for development, the wrapper directive can also point to full URLs, including URLs to local files with absolute paths ``file://`` or relative paths ``file:``.
 Examples for each wrapper can be found in the READMEs located in the wrapper subdirectories at the `Snakemake Wrapper Repository`_.

+In addition, the `Snakemake Wrapper Repository`_ offers so-called meta-wrappers, which can be used as modules, see :ref:`snakefiles-meta-wrappers`.

 The `Snakemake Wrapper Repository`_ is meant as a collaborative project and pull requests are very welcome.